grip-framework/grip/README.md

 class Indexed < Grip::HttpConsumer
   def get(env)
-    puts json(env) # Get the JSON parameters which are sent to the server puts query(env) # Get the query parameters which are sent to the server puts url(env) # Get the url specified parameters like the :id which are sent to the server puts headers(env) # Get the headers which are sent to the server
+    puts json # Get the JSON parameters which are sent to the server puts query # Get the query parameters which are sent to the server puts url # Get the url specified parameters like the :id which are sent to the server puts headers # Get the headers which are sent to the server

     # Set custom headers using this function
     headers(env,